Shire gets injunction against Roche over hemophilia drug

 The preliminary injunction is an interim measure and Roche can appeal it, Shire also said.

-(Reporting by Joshua Franklin.
-Editing by Jane Merriman)
+Reporting by Joshua Franklin.
+Editing by Jane Merriman